andhapp/ploughthroughruby/source/_posts/2009-08-18-method-arguments-in-ruby.markdown

 I will be posting an extension to this article highlighting some of the changes in Ruby 1.9 that I know of.

-Update: Aplogies Alan did actually use Ruby 1.9.
+Update: Apologies Alan did actually use Ruby 1.9.
 I guess that means I do not have anything else to add to it then.